OperationSpark/high-school-prep/free-code-camp.md

 http://www.freecodecamp.com/map

-##5.2 Required Sections
+##2.
+Required Sections

-For Operation Spark's Prep program, you are only required to complete sections 6 and 7 listed on the [MAP](http://www.freecodecamp.com/map):
+For Operation Spark's Prep program, **you are only required to complete sections 6 and 7 of Free Code Camp, listed on the [MAP](http://www.freecodecamp.com/map):

 * (5 hours) [Basic JavaScript](http://www.freecodecamp.com/map#basic-javascript)
 * (2 hours) [Object Oriented and Functional Programming](http://www.freecodecamp.com/map#object-oriented-and-functional-programming)

 ##5.3 Rock Star

+You are not required to complete the Rock Star section.
+Still, if you've come this far, why stop learning now?

-Many of our successful students, however, completed sections 1 through 9 of Free Code Camp.
+Many Operation Spark students completed sections 1 through 7 of Free Code Camp.
+They found the exercises helpful.
 If you're serious about learning, you'll have no problem completing sections 1 through 9.
 Take the time over a semester to rock it out.
 Here's the breakdown:

 1. (10 minutes) [Get Started with Free Code Camp](http://www.freecodecamp.com/map#get-started-with-free-code-camp)
 2. (5 hours) [HTML5 and CSS](http://www.freecodecamp.com/map#html5-and-css)